-Following the acquisition of Petrol Sign by, management have revised the allocation of certain costs which has led to a restatement of the prior year segment result for the three divisions.
+Following the establishment of the Petrol Station Branding division, management have revised the allocation of certain costs which has led to a restatement of the prior year segment result for the divisions.
 The total segment result of the Group for the prior year remains unchanged.